 5) The wire creates a built in hanger.
 You can now use it to hang the wreath at any angle you would like.

-Just follow the same steps substituting dried leaves for a dried wreath.
-Here’s one I made that I have hanging in my living room.
+You can follow the same steps substituting dried leaves for a dried wreath!

-* Updated 4/2015 – I wanted to share a picture of what my wreath looks like now and how it has been holding up.
-Below is a picture of my dried magnolia wreath 8 months after I made it.
+* Updated 12/2015 – I wanted to share a picture of what my DIY magnolia wreath looks like after 1 & 1/2 years later & talk about how it has been holding up!
 As you can see the magnolia leaves aren’t quite as glossy as they first were when I made the wreath.
 I still really love the wreath but I do wish it was just as bright as it used to be.
-I may try preserving the magnolia leaves next time to see if the color lasts a little longer:).